Low White Blood Cell Count: Causes, Complications, and Preventing Infections

-A low WBC count can be caused by a variety of diseases, disorders and conditions, as well as certain medications.
-In some cases a cause cannot be found.
+A low WBC count can be caused by a variety of conditions, as well as certain medications.
+In some cases, there is no known cause.

 A low WBC count can be due to a variety of different conditions that either destroy WBCs or inhibit their production in the bone marrow.
 These include:

 - Infection: Widespread infection can cause a low WBC count, including viral infections and conditions such as HIV.
 Malaria can also cause a drop in WBC count.

 - Damage to bone marrow: This damage may happen due to an infection, a condition, or a medical treatment, such as chemotherapy.

 - Cancers that affect the bone marrow: Such cancers include leukemia and multiple myeloma.